-(a) has filed all reports required to be filed by Section 17 of the SRC and SRC Rule 17.1 thereunder or Section 11 of the RSA and RSA Rule 11(a)-1 thereunder, and Sections 26 and 141 of the Corporation Code of the Philippines during the preceding twelve (12) months (or for such
+- 12. Check whether the issuer: - (a) has filed all reports required to be filed by Section 17 of the SRC and SRC Rule 17.1 thereunder or Section 11 of the RSA and RSA Rule 11(a)-1 thereunder, and Sections 26 and 141 of the Corporation Code of the Philippines during the preceding twelve (12) months (or for such shorter period that the registrant was required to file such reports);

-Yes [X] No [] (b) has been subject to such filing requirements for the past ninety (90) days.
-Yes [X] No [] 13.
-Aggregate market v alue of the voting stock held by non-affiliates of the registrant:
+(b) has been subject to such filing requirements for the past ninety (90) days.

+13. Aggregate market value of the voting stock held by non-affiliates of the registrant: